tapyu/to-rm-courses/linear-algebra/README.md

 Bibliography:

 Main:
 - **Strang, G., 2022.
 Introduction to linear algebra.
-Wellesley-Cambridge Press** - The way-to-go for the very basic but very well explained fundamentals.
+Wellesley-Cambridge Press** - The way-to-go for the very basic (but well explained) fundamentals.

 Others:
 - **Golub, G.H. and Van Loan, C.F., 2013.
 Matrix computations.
 JHU press** - A more advanced book which focus more on the computational aspects of the algorithms.